Rumor: Aaron Pierre Under Discussion as James Bond

 George Lazenby: The One and Only (1969)

 Roger Moore gave Bond a lighter touch.
-With his dry humor, perfect suit and charming smile, he embodied the gentleman agent like no other.
-His films were often over-the-top – like the spacy "Moonraker" – but Moore himself always remained stylish.
-He was less brutal, but all the more elegant – and had the longest run of any actor with seven films.
+With his dry sense of humor, perfect suit and charming smile, he embodied the gentleman agent like no other.
+His movies were often over-the-top – like the spacy "Moonraker" – but Moore himself always remained stylish.
+He was less brutal, but all the more elegant, and had the longest run of any actor with seven movies.

 Timothy Dalton: The Serious One (1987-1989)